harirajeev/learn_LLMS/Scaling.md

 - Scaling
   ![image](https://github.com/harirajeev/learn_LLMS/assets/13446418/bf66a7f9-f1c8-4ac1-8c9d-b6f87199de18)
   - [DeepSpeed: Extreme-scale model training for everyone](https://www.microsoft.com/en-us/research/blog/deepspeed-extreme-scale-model-training-for-everyone/)
-    - DeepSpeed enables scale is through the introduction of the Zero Redundancy Optimizer (ZERO)
+    - DeepSpeed enables scale through the introduction of the Zero Redundancy Optimizer (ZERO)
+    - two major memory consumption of large model training:
+      1. The majority is occupied by model states,
+         - including optimizer states (e.g. Adam momentums and variances), gradients and parameters.
+         - Mixed-precision training demands a lot of memory since the optimizer needs to keep a copy of FP32 parameters and other optimizer states, besides the FP16 version.
+      3. The remaining is consumed by
+         - activations,
+         - temporary buffers and
+         - unusable fragmented memory (named residual states in the paper).
     - ZERO has 3 stages:
       1. Optimizer states are partitioned across processes.
       2. Gradients are partitioned across processes.